Tachrichim: History

 Tachrichim are white and entirely hand stitched, without tying knots.
-They are made without buttons, zippers, or fasteners.
-Tahrihim come in muslin or linen, fabrics that recall the garments of the ancient Hebrew priesthood.
-There is little difference in appearance or cost between them; the funeral home may or may not offer a choice.
-Tahrihim come packaged in sets for men and women.
 Regardless of gender, they include a tunic, pants, hood, and belt.
 The belt is tied to form the shape of the Hebrew letter shin, which stands for Shaddai, one of the accepted representations of God's ineffable Name.
 If the pants are not closed at the bottom to cover the feet, "booties" are additionally provided.
-The face is generally covered with a sudarium, much as in traditional artistic representations of Lazarus or Jesus in His tomb.
-Men may also be wrapped in a kittel, a simple, white ceremonial robe that some Jews wear on Yom Kippur, at the Passover seder, and under the wedding canopy.
+The face is generally covered with a sudarium, much as in traditional artistic representations of Lazarus or Jesus in his tomb.
 In earlier times, the sisterhoods or women's auxiliaries would make shrouds for their community; this practice may still occur in traditional communities.